Visual-mov/Tevas-lang/doc/Tevas-reference.md

 ```

 ### *Types*
-Tex has 3 different types: Float, String, and Boolean.
+Tevas has 3 different types: Float, String, and Boolean.
 All type checking is done at runtime.

 #### Float
-Floats represent numbers in Tex.
-There is no "integer" type in text.
+Floats represent numbers in Tevas.
+There is no "integer" type in Tevas.
 ```
 5.5 + 2.9 -> myVar
 23 - 4 -> myVar2